 How to do the gold float test at home (step-by-step):

-- Step #1– Fill a container at least half-full with water or more depending on the size of the gold item you’re testing;
+- Step #1– Fill a container at least half-full or more with water depending on the size of the gold item you’re testing;

 - Step #2– Gently drop your gold item into the water.